Larry Fonacier

 Larry Alexander Nacua Fonacier (born May 13, 1982) is a Filipino former professional basketball player.
-He serves as the team manager for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
+He previously served as the team manager for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
 He was drafted fourteenth overall by the Red Bull Barako in the 2005 PBA draft.
 Nicknamed the "Babyface Assassin", he became known as a reliable three-point shooter and reliable defender.

 Early life

 Fonacier is the first-born son of the family, and he was an only child until his younger sister was born.
 Since he was an only child, he socialized by playing basketball.
 His father played tennis, so when he was five years old, he learned to shoot by trying to shoot tennis balls into a small makeshift rim.
 At night, he watched PBA games, especially those of his favorite team Purefoods.
 While watching games on television, he tried his best to copy the moves of his favorite player, Alvin Patrimonio, and dutifully wrote down Patrimonio's stats on his school notebook.
 He also participated in camps held by the Milo BEST (Basketball Efficiency and Scientific Training) Center.